fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 # shoutouts

-> You can shoutout 3 products you use.
+> You can shoutout 3 products you use (optional).
+200 characters max.
 Their makers will be notified in case they'd like to support your launch.

 ```
 How do you use the product?
 Why do you believe it's fantastic?